-Responsibility: Contractor, with UGPE's intervention to obtain the necessary licenses or authorizations
+Responsibility: Contractor, with knowledge of the UGPE and the OE

-8.4.7 Labor Management
+8.4.7 Labor Recruitment

-A LMP, including Labor Management Procedures has been prepared for the Project5.
+A LMP, including Labor Management Procedures has been prepared for the Project4.
 The Contractor must take in consideration the requirements set in the LMP when preparing the CESMP.